syedsaqib2457/php-hash/readme.md

 This is a free and open-source API to automate cloud firewalls.

-`This is a pre-release development API and shouldn't be deployed in production until version 1.00 is released.`
+`This is a pre-release development version.`

 ### Get Started